 5 Minute Visualization

-Sit comfortably on a chair or a pillow, and take three very slow breaths filling your belly (rather than your chest) with air.
+Sit comfortably on a chair or a pillow, and take three very slow breaths all the way down to your sternum.
 Imagine yourself sitting in the most beautiful garden you had ever seen.
 Take a moment to imagine what that garden looks like, smells like and sounds like.
 Now notice in the corner of the garden, a large vase.
 Walk toward the vase and when you reach it pour all of the negative thoughts into it.
 All of them going into the vase.
 Continue to do that until you feel a sense of relief.
 Now notice that relief and how it feels in your body.
 Do you feel lighter?
 Does your mind feel clearer?
 Enjoy it.

 4. Take care of your child self – That part of you that is feeling the most sad right now is likely a younger version of yourself (your child self).
 We often find it easier to care for a child rather than for ourselves so here are a few things you can do to make him/her feel better:

-5. Help someone else – Doing a good deed for someone else increases feelings of wellbeing by moving the focus away from yourself, and you also get to help someone in the process.
+5. Help someone else – Doing a good deed for someone else increases feelings of wellbeing by moving the focus away from yourself (plus you get to help someone in the process).
 Think of someone who is likely feeling even more lonely and down in the dumps right now than you do.
 Give them a call, bring them a yummy treat, or buy them some flowers.
 I guarantee you will feel better after.

 6. Lastly, get some perspective.
 If you feel happier on a day that is not dictated by hallmark cards and overpriced roses, then why let this day be any different.
 This day will pass and everything will get back to normal in no time, at least until next year.